 Alumni Weekend 2020 will take place on Saturday, June 6th

 We’re in this together!
 My team and I will plan, organize and promote core Alumni Weekend activities.
-We’ll send the official invitations, host the website and also subsidize all non-food costs.
-As a Class Champion, you’ll be responsible for helping to plan and promote your reunion, as well as championing your Class Giving Challenge.
+We’ll send the official invitations, host the website and also subsidize many of the costs.
+As a Class Champion, you’ll be responsible for helping to plan and promote your reunion, and if you elect to, champion your Class Giving Challenge.
 To do this, you’ll be asked to:

 - Use the contact list1 provided to email and/or call your classmates2 and personally encourage them to attend Alumni Weekend.
 Leverage social media to help promote the event and spread the word.